 The children are allocated into one of three houses, Fripp, Steele or Dowse (all named after important past residents of the area).
 All pupils take playtime together and mix right from day one.
 We have a very simple behaviour code with just 4 golden rules – this is linked to our Friday afternoon “Golden Time” activities when children can choose what they would like to do for part of Friday afternoon.
 Activities can include computing, paper aeroplane design, ten-pin bowling, craft activities, outdoor sports, construction and many others, with pupils from year R right up to year 6 mixed together.

 We have links with Kajwenge School in Uganda via Education Uganda.
 We have an annual fund raiser to raise money for chalk and writing equipment for the year ahead.
 Our school council choose two other charities each year to support and we organise events in the Summer term to support them.
 Our school council is made up of two representatives from each class including the youngest.

 School dinners are cooked on the premises and are very popular.
 In Summer term there is the extra choice of picnic lunches which the children eat outside when the weather is fine.

 We run many clubs which change each term – some at lunchtime, some after school.
 These include chess, board games, craft, art, computers, football, sports skills, choir and so on.
 We use specialist sports staff to run games lessons and some after schools clubs to ensure the children receive high quality coaching staff.
 All of our clubs are free of charge.

-In February 2013 we were inspected by Ofsted and the school was graded “Good” in all categories.
+In October 2017 we were inspected by Ofsted and the school continued to be Good.
 Even more encouraging were some of the comments made by the Inspector: